Josh Banderas: Professional career

 In 2021, Banderas played for the Generals of The Spring League.

-Banderas was selected in the 21st round of the 2022 USFL Draft by the Philadelphia Stars.
+Banderas was selected in the 21st round of the 2022 USFL draft by the Philadelphia Stars.
 He was transferred to the team's inactive roster on April 30, 2022.
 He was moved back to the active roster on May 5.
 Banderas finished the 2022 season with six games played, 45 tackles and 2.0 sacks.

 Coaching career

 In 2021, Banderas was an assistant football coach at Oregon State University.

+In 2025, Banderas started as an assistant football coach at Palmyra High School in Palmyra, NE.

 Personal life

 His father Tom also played college football at Nebraska.